Azure/azure-powershell/src/App/App.Autorest/docs/Update-AzContainerAppConnectedEnvDapr.md

 # Update-AzContainerAppConnectedEnvDapr

 ## SYNOPSIS
-update a Dapr Component in a connected environment.
+Update a Dapr Component in a connected environment.

 ## SYNTAX